 The 72 Hour Cabin

 To explore the effects of the unique relationship Swedes have with nature, Sweden did a case study in September 2017.
-Five people with some of the most stressful jobs will experience the Swedish 'close to nature' lifestyle, whilst their well-being is measured by leading researchers.
-During the study, the participants will stay in custom-built cabins made of glass to be as close to nature as possible.
+Five people with some of the most stressful jobs got to experience Sweden’s 'close to nature' lifestyle, whilst their well-being was measured by leading researchers.
+During the study, the participants stayed in custom-built cabins made of glass to be as close to nature as possible.
 After 72 hours, they all showed a decrease in blood pressure, stress levels and heart rate - and they became more creative too.

-more about why Swedes have such a close bond with nature here.
+Read more about why Swedes have such a close bond with nature here.

 Meet the participants

 Marilyne Didier - a taxi driver from Paris

 “Once a year, I would like to have an experience of a different way of life, to stay active and try to be less selfish.”

 “I can smell and hear the nature without getting out of bed”

 Steffi Tauscher - a police officer from Munich

 “Since arriving, I have this good, warm and excited feeling.
 Just smiling and being glad to be here now, in this moment, I don’t want to be somewhere else.”